Annapolis Conference: Israeli

-Opening
+Joint statement

 Prior to the conference, President Bush met with Israeli and Palestinian leaders in the White House.
-After meeting with Olmert and Abbas, President Bush read from a joint statement, signed by both parties, supporting a Two-State Solution.
-"We agreed to immediately launch good faith, bilateral negotiations in order to conclude a peace treaty resolving all outstanding issues, including core issues, without exception," and that, "The final peace settlement will establish Palestine as a homeland for the Palestinian people just as Israel is the homeland for the Jewish people."
+After meeting with Olmert and Abbas, President Bush read from a joint statement, signed by both parties, supporting a two-state solution.
+"We agreed to immediately launch good faith, bilateral negotiations in order to conclude a peace treaty resolving all outstanding issues, including core issues, without exception", and that "the final peace settlement will establish Palestine as a homeland for the Palestinian people just as Israel is the homeland for the Jewish people."

 Result

-A joint understanding, read by US president George Bush, stated that "In furtherance of the goal of two states, Israel and Palestine, living side by side in peace and security" the parties agreed to"immediately launch good-faith bilateral negotiations in order to conclude a peace treaty, resolving all outstanding issues, including all core issues without exception, as specified in previous agreements".
+A joint understanding, read by US president George Bush, stated that "In furtherance of the goal of two states, Israel and Palestine, living side by side in peace and security" the parties agreed to "immediately launch good-faith bilateral negotiations in order to conclude a peace treaty, resolving all outstanding issues, including all core issues without exception, as specified in previous agreements".
 A steering committee would meet from 12 December 2007, followed by biweekly negotiations between President Abbas and Prime Minister Olmert.

+Three tracks were agreed upon by Olmert and Abbas to pursue peace.
+The first track would be conducted by a Steering Committee which would meet regularly without US oversight to create a framework for peace.
+Part of Abbas' and Olmert's meetings would be to monitor the progress of this group.
+The second track was based on the Road map for Peace.
+The parties also committed to immediately implement their respective obligations under the Road map for peace which they agreed to begin immediately.
+A monitoring system led by retired US General and former NATO Supreme Allied Commander in Europe, James Jones, would decide when initial steps of the Road map were complete to indicate that both sides should move onto the next step.
+A third track was set up between Arab states to provide economic backing for the potential Palestinian State.
+In addition, the Portland Trust (a group that had already invested in the economy in Palestine) agreed to work alongside these Arab countries to continue to foster economic growth.

-The parties also committed to immediately implement their respective obligations under the Roadmap for peace and to continue the implementation of it until they had reached a peace treaty, to be concluded before the end of 2008.
+The parties also committed to immediately implement their respective obligations under the Road map for peace and to continue the implementation of it until they had reached a peace treaty, to be concluded before the end of 2008.
+Both Abbas and Olmert made their proposals.
+Abbas refused to sign on Olmert's peace offer as Olmert did not allow Abbas more than one day to study the map.
+Nevertheless negotiations continued, but got increasingly difficult as Olmert became entangled in domestic corruption charges.